socialdrones/designreview/prospectuses/README.md

 4. What results have been obtained from the studies?
 5. How do the results inform design; i.e. what design implications, lessons, or guidelines have been derived from the results?

 For each paper, a short prospectus was written, comprising answers to the questions above.
 This directory contains these prospectuses for viewing.

-Furthermore, we welcome additions and edits from the community.
+We welcome additions and edits from the community.

 ## Contents